Adoption Guide

 Dogs

-All dogs will be current on their DHLPP, bordetella, rabies (age appropriate), and will be tested for heartworm (age appropriate), and treated for intestinal parasites prior to adoption.
-However, please remember that our dogs come from shelters in rural areas.
+All dogs will be current on their DHLPP, bordetella, rabies, and will be tested for heartworm (age appropriate), and treated for intestinal parasites prior to adoption.
+Our dogs come from shelters in rural areas.
 Certain intestinal parasites may not present themselves while the dogs are in our care.

 Cats

-All cats and kittens will be current on FVRCP and rabies vaccines (as appropriate for their age).
-As noted above for dogs, it is not uncommon for cats coming from shelters to have intestinal parasites.
-While in our care, cats and kittens will receive at least one to two doses (sometimes more, as appropriate) of dewormers.
-It is possible your cat or kitten will require additional treatments.
+All cats and kittens will be current on FVRCP and rabies vaccines.
+It is not uncommon for cats coming from shelters to have intestinal parasites.
+While in our care, cats and kittens will receive at least one to two doses of dewormers.
+It is possible your cat or kitten will require additional treatments after they are adopted.

 Our cats and kittens are up to date with flea and tick preventatives as appropriate for their age.
 We recommend you continue these preventives after adoption.